 It says in Kings 2:23, “And he went up from thence unto Bethel: and he was going up by the way, there came forth little children out of the city, and mocked him, and said unto him, Go up, thou bald head; go up thou bald head.”
 This carries on in Kings 2:24 with “And he turned back, and looked on them, and cursed them in the name of the LORD.
 And there came forth two she bears out of the wood, and tare forty and two children of them.”

-Despite Jesus’ teaching of “love thy neighbour” and the Golden Rule of “do unto others as you would have done unto yourself”, the New Testament’s description of Hell isn’t very forgiving.
+Despite Jesus’ teaching of “love thy neighbour as thyself” and the Golden Rule of “do unto others what you would have them do to you”, the New Testament’s description of Hell isn’t very forgiving.

 In Matthew 25:30, it says, “And cast ye the unprofitable servant into outer darkness; there shall be weeping and gnashing of teeth.”